-Fatigue is a modern-day epidemic.
-The majority of us in the working class are plagued by exhaustion, day in and day out.
+Fatigue is common in our modern times.
+The majority of us in the working class are exhausted or stressed from the news, day in and day out.
 You drink caffeine to get going, eat refined carbs for a midday boost, devour sweets to get that beloved sugar high, and then….crash!

 This reckless cycle of over-caffeinating and overloading on what is considered “fuel” is actually depleting your body’s sacred energy reservoir.
 What can we eat to improve our mental clarity?